All Episodes

 Why aren't the nation's two most prominent civil rights leaders enthusiastically supporting Barack Obama?

-I mean, he is, after all, a most prominent African American presidential candidate in Heastwa.
+I mean, he is, after all, the most prominent African-American presidential candidate in his wai.

-Political sources say that the Reverend Sharpton and uh Jack are lukewarm to Obama because he hasn't promised them anything yet in return for their support.
+Political sources say that the Reverend Sharpton and Jacks are lukewarm to Obama because he hasn't promised them anything yet in return for their support.

 One source says that Obama should be applauded for refusing to make any backroom deals, and this should be very reassuring to white voters that Obama isn't playing their game.

-Meanwhile, uh the uh Reverend uh Dax has endorsed uh Obama, but he's praised Edwards last week as the only candidate addressing African American problems.
+Meanwhile, the Reverend Jacks has endorsed Obama, but he's praised Edwards last week as the only candidate addressing African-American problems.

-In the meanwhile, contradicting his father, uh Representative uh Jesse uh Jax Jr. writes in a Chicago Sun-Times column today, uh, the editorial pages that uh Barack Obama is a powerful, consistent, effective advocate for African Americans,
+In the meanwhile, contradicting his father, Representative Jesse Jackson Jr. writes in a Chicago Sun-Times column today, the editorial pages, that Barack Obama is a powerful, consistent, effective advocate for African Americans.

-and he mounted a strong rebuttal uh to a column by his dad that ran November 27th, where he chastised Democrats running for president with the exception of Edwards, because they have virtually ignored the plight of African Americans in the country.
+And he mounted a strong rebuttal to a column by his dad that ran November 27th, where he chastised Democrats running for president with the exception of Edwards because they have virtually ignored the plight of African Americans in the country.

-So now you have the Oprah running around backing Obama, and now the uh little Jesse Jackson Jr. is uh is disagreeing with his dad, which takes us back in time.
+So now you have the Oprah running around backing Obama, and now the little Jesse Jackson Jr. is disagreeing with his dad, which takes us back in time.

 Takes us back in time.

-Remember when um all this talk about Obama was starting, and Joe Biden really got this all started when he called Obama clean and articulate and the first clean and articulate candidate the Democrats have had on their roster for a while.
+And Joe Biden really got this all started when he called Obama clean and articulate, and the first clean and articulate candidate the Democrats have had on their roster for a while.

 It didn't sit well with Reverend Sharpton.